Myrtle Beach assistant manager to depart this summer. Where will he go?

 Before starting as Myrtle Beach’s assistant manager in September 2021, Tucker worked as Georgetown County’s director of economic development and president and CEO of the Georgetown County and North Augusta chambers of commerce.

 The city touts downtown redevelopment, East of Kings redevelopment initiatives and advancing the Arts and Innovation District as key projects under Tucker’s tenure.
-He also oversaw city departments like Public Works, Construction Services, Capital Projects, Downtown Development, Planning and Zoning and the Myrtle Beach Convention Center.
+He’s also overseen city departments like Public Works, Construction Services, Capital Projects, Downtown Development, Planning and Zoning and the Myrtle Beach Convention Center.

 It’s unclear who will take Tucker’s place.
-Although Tucker is moving on as assistant city manager, Myrtle Beach City Council just voted to renew city manager Jonathan “Fox” Simons’ contract for another year without official review.
+Although Tucker is moving on as assistant city manager, Myrtle Beach City Council just voted to renew city manager Simons’ contract for another year without official review.
+The city announced Tucker’s departure plans the day after the contract renewal, but the assistant city manager says the timing is coincidental.